jcshih/SelectionRubyEval/README.md

 Through Command Palette, find `MultiRubyEval: evaluate selections`

 Enter a ruby expression, where the variable `x` will contain the selection as a string.
 To also evaluate the selection itself as a ruby expression, use `eval(x)`.
+Outputs are treated as string also, so if the result of an expression is a ruby structure, you can use `#to_s` to get its string representation.

 Note: Currently, MultiRubyEval does not handle newlines, so each selection's input and output must reside on one line.